Nika-Chinchaladze/MySQL_Project/README.md

 # MySQL_Project
 MySQL project is mostly concentrated on quering part of SQL.
-The difficulty level changes from very basics to extremly hard queries.
+The difficulty level changes from very basics to extremely hard queries.
 Project covers almost every aspect of MySQL.

 # Database diagramm: